AdobeDocs/pass.en/help/authentication/integration-guide-programmers/rest-apis/rest-api-v2/apis/sessions-apis/rest-api-v2-sessions-apis-create-authentication-session.md

             </tr>
             <tr>
                <td style="background-color: #DEEBFF;">notBefore</td>
-               <td>The timestamp before which the authentication code is not valid.</td>
+               <td>The timestamp in milliseconds before which the authentication code is not valid.</td>
                <td>optional</td>
             </tr>
             <tr>
                <td style="background-color: #DEEBFF;">notAfter</td>
-               <td>The timestamp after which the authentication code is not valid.</td>
+               <td>The timestamp in milliseconds after which the authentication code is not valid.</td>
                <td>optional</td>
             </tr>
 </table>